 The first dose of MMR Vaccination is given to babies at 9 months, the second dose is given at 15 months, and a booster is given between 4 to 6 years of age.

 Can A Baby Develop Measles After Vaccination?

 There have been instances of children contracting measles even after vaccination, although their percentage has been only around 3% or so.
 Even then, the effect of the measles on the body is highly reduced as compared to those suffering from measles in the absence of vaccination.
-Such people do not spread the virus around since their body is well-prepared to survive and defeat the virus.
+Such children do not spread the virus around since their bodies are well-prepared to survive and defeat the virus.

 This should in no way be a reason to skip vaccination.
 The benefits far outweigh the risks, and complementing it with the right preventive care, always reduces the chances of contracting measles again pretty much.